thecodecat23/game-of-life-api/README.md

 ### 3. Count Live Neighbours 👫

+In the Game of Life, each cell in the grid has up to eight neighbours: the cells that are directly above, below, to the left, to the right, and the four cells that are diagonally adjacent.

-The `CountLiveNeighbours` method counts the number of live neighbours for a given cell.
-It does this by checking each of the cell's eight surrounding cells and incrementing a count if the cell is alive.
+The `CountLiveNeighbours` method in the `GameOfLifeService` class is responsible for counting how many of a given cell's neighbours are alive.
+Here's the code for this method:

 ```csharp
 private int CountLiveNeighbours(bool[][] grid, int x, int y)